tbarbette/npf/README.md

 This tool has also less options than NPF-Run.
 You should use NPF-Run to create your tests and tune parameters for each repository independently.
-And then only use npf-compare.py when ready.
+And then only use npf-compare when ready.
 Compare does not support statistics or regression tests.

-See *python3 npf-compare.py --help* for more options
+See *npf-compare --help* for more options

 ### Which one to use
-Use npf-run.py for development, trying big matrices of configuration, get extended graph and customized tests for each testies.
+Use npf-run for development, trying big matrices of configuration, get extended graph and customized tests for each testies.

-Use npf-watch.py with the fastregression tags to send you an e-mail automatically when some new commits introduce performances problems.
+Use npf-watch with the fastregression tags to send you an e-mail automatically when some new commits introduce performances problems.

-Use npf-compare.py to compare multiple repositories, multiples branches or multiple different softwares.
+Use npf-compare to compare multiple repositories, multiples branches or multiple different softwares.
 The testies included in this repository support comparing throughput of Click and FastClick in diverse configurations, or NetPerf and Iperf as packet generators.